-The Current Greek Bondage
+The Greek Bondage of Today

 In the modern evangelical community, there is a wide gap between what the Religious Leadership teaches, and what the Bible says.
 For example, we are told today that Faith and Belief are merely ‘what you think.’